platoniusen/dbus-relay-node/README.md

 A production-ready Unix socket server that relays notifications to the freedesktop.org Notifications D-Bus interface with optional audio feedback.

+Created for system administrators and developers who need to send desktop notifications from background services, cron jobs, or scripts running as different users.

+My use case is to allow sending notifications from any user running Claude Code – I have one work user and one personal user – and when I am working
+I was not able to use Sound hooks or notifications to notify me when Claude Code was waiting for input or was finished.

+This fixes that.

 ## Features

 ### Server (service.js)